dmulyalin/ttp/docs/source/Forming Results Structure/index.rst

 Forming Results Structure
 =========================

-TTP supports variety of techniques to influence results structure.
-Majority of them revolving around group name attribute, which represents dot separated path of keys within results structure - that is generally helps for results within given template.
-Other methods can influence results representation across several templates.
+TTP supports a variety of techniques to influence results structure.
+Most revolve around the group ``name`` attribute, which represents a dot-separated path of keys within the results structure.
+Other methods can influence results representation across multiple templates.

 .. toctree::
    :maxdepth: 2